What is External Sources of Finance?

 As interest expenses are removed, the company needs to pay more taxes.

-That’s why debenture financing is considered as cheaper sources of external financing.
-And also in debenture financing, the company doesn’t need to let go of ownership of the company.
+That's why debenture financing is considered a cheaper external financing source.
+Also, in debenture financing, the company doesn't need to let go of ownership of the company.

 #3 – Term loan

-- In the case of the term loan, the company doesn’t need to issue debentures.
-But bank/financial institution goes through a thorough analysis of the company and then they offer a loan.
+- In the case of the term loan, the company doesn't need to issue debentures.
+But bank/financial institutions go through a thorough analysis of the company and then offer a loan.

-- Term loans are also secured by the assets of the company.
-If the company fails to pay off the money within a stipulated time, the assets are acquired by the bank/financial institution.
+- The assets of the company also secured term loans.
+If the company fails to pay off the money within a stipulated time, the bank/financial institution acquires the assets.

 #4 – Venture Capital

-- Many companies when they are at their starting stage take the help of venture capitalists.
+- When they are at their starting stage, many companies take the help of venture capitalists.

-- Venture capitalists also do an intense analysis of the company and see the growth potential.
-And then if they feel satisfied, they invest in the company.
+- Venture capitalists also analyze the company's intense analysis and see the growth potential.
+If they feel satisfied, they invest in the company.

-- Once the company does well and the venture capitalists see that the valuation of the company has drastically been increased, they choose the exit route.
+- Once the company does well, and the venture capitalists see that its valuation has drastically been increased, they choose the exit route.

 #5 – Preferred Stock